-Normally, when I travel solo in Spain, I just go out at night and set myself at a table at any place that looks decent, comfortable and doesn’t have skyrocketing prices.
+Normally, when I travel solo in Spain, I just go out at night and set myself at a table at any place that looks decent, comfortable, and doesn’t have skyrocketing prices.
 I inspect the menu and try to decipher it and choose something that I think I’ll like.
-I am not an adventurous eater, as I don’t like the taste of many products (onions, mushrooms, bell peppers, fish do I need to go on?).
-So eating out is always a juggle between the safe and the tasteful.
-When I travelled to Spain, I had some surprising things to eat on the Seville food tour.
+I am not an adventurous eater, as I don’t like the taste of many products (onions, mushrooms, bell peppers, fish..
+Do I need to go on?).
+So eating out is always a struggle between the safe and the tasteful.
+When I traveled to Spain, I had some surprising things to eat on the Seville food tour.
 As they were delicious and healthy, I’d like to share my top 4 with you!

 Seville Food Tour

-After my recent success with the Devour Food Tour of Malaga, I was invited by Devour Seville to join them on their evening Tapas and Wine Tasting Tour in Seville.
-As I tasted all foods myself, all opinions are my own, as always.
 The things to eat on the Seville food tour may vary, depending on the season and the itinerary of the tour.
-For dates and prices, check the site of Devour Seville.
+For dates and prices, check the different tours here.

-Vermouth.
-Sounds fancy doesn’t it?
-With your tongue against your upper teeth at the last syllable, I love saying the word.
-Vermouth, vermouth, vermouth!
 Prior to my road trip around Andalusia I had never heard of this sweet drink before and now I can’t get enough of it.
-It must be my new favourite (alcoholic drink)!
+It must be my new favorite (alcoholic drink)!
 This sweet red blend of wine with fragrant herbs is a real (Christmas) sensation in your mouth.

-I drank it for the first time at the first stop of our tapas tour of Seville and paired with different kinds of tapas, it was the perfect start of this spanish food tour and a great built up for the evening!
+I drank it for the first time at the first stop of our tapas tour of Seville and paired with different kinds of tapas, it was the perfect start of this Seville food find and a great built up for the evening!

 Tapas of Mojama